-Kitchari, pronounced kich-ah-ree and sometimes spelled khichadi or khichdi, has long been used to nourish babies and the elderly, the sick, and the healthy during special times of detox, cleansing, and deep spiritual practice.
+Kitchari, pronounced kich-ah-ree and sometimes spelled khichadi or khichdi, has long been used to nourish babies, the elderly, and the sick, along with healthy adults during special times of detox, cleansing, and spiritual practice.

 A simple, porridge-like blend of beans and rice, kitchari is often referred to as the Indian comfort food.
-But perhaps contrary to the western idea of comfort food or even health food, kitchari has many nourishing and cleansing benefits.
+But, contrary to the Western idea of comfort food, kitchari has many nourishing and cleansing benefits.

-Join me as I investigate the subtle magic of kitchari, its profound benefits, and a simple recipe to enjoy.
+Join me as I investigate the subtle magic of kitchari, its profound benefits, and a simple recipe.

-The term kitchari is used to describe any dish made with a mixture of rice and beans.
-For the traditional, cleansing kitchari, split yellow mung beans were used along with a long grain white or basmati rice, and a blend of traditional Indian spices.
-Let’s take a look at the constituents of kitchari on their own before we talk about how to blend them together.
+The term kitchari is used to describe any mixture of rice and beans.
+Traditional cleansing kitchari consists of split yellow mung beans, long-grain white or basmati rice, and a blend of Indian spices.
+Let’s take a look at the constituents on their own before we dive into how to blend them.

 Why White Rice?

-The first question you might ask is, why white rice?
-During a cleanse, the metabolism slows down and the digestive strength weakens, so any food eaten must be very easy to digest.
+The first question you might ask is: Why white rice?
+During a cleanse, metabolism slows and digestive strength weakens, so foods must be very easy to digest.

-For kitchari, white rice is used because the husk has been milled off to make the rice easier to digest.
-While brown rice may be used – and will actually supply more nutrients – the husk makes brown rice much harder to digest.
+White rice is used for kitchari because the husk has been milled off.
+While brown rice may be used (and will actually supply more nutrients), the husk makes it much harder to digest.
 During cleansing, a time of already compromised digestion, this can irritate the intestinal wall and cause digestive gas or abdominal pain.

-Traditionally, farmers would bring their rice to the miller and have the rice de-husked based on their needs.
-If someone was sick, elderly, or there was a baby in the house, all of the husk would come off, making white rice for the ease of digestion.
-Brown rice was used only if digestive strength was optimal or when funds were short, as it was expensive to have the rice prepared and de-husked.
+Traditionally, farmers brought rice to the miller to dehusk based on their needs.
+If someone was sick, elderly, or there was a baby in the house, all of the husk would come off, making white rice for ease of digestion.
+Brown rice was used only if digestive strength was optimal or when funds were short, as it was expensive to have rice prepared and dehusked.

-Typically, long grain white rice was used over short grain rice because it was believed to be more nutritious.
-Even without the husk, it was considered a more stable food than short grain rice.
-Now, studies have shown that long grain white rice is considered a low glycemic index food, lower than short-grain and other forms of rice.1
+Long-grain white rice was typically used because it was believed to be more nutritious than short-grain.
+Even without the husk, it was considered more stable.
+Now, studies have shown that long-grain white rice is considered a low glycemic index food, lower than short-grain and other forms of rice.1

 Why Split Yellow Mung Beans?

-To be called kitchari, the rice has to be cooked with a legume.
-Traditionally, that legume was split yellow mung dahl beans.
-These are the only legumes that are classified as “vata balancing” in Ayurveda.
-This means that, unlike every other type of beans or lentils, they will not produce any intestinal gas.
+To be called kitchari, rice has to be cooked with a legume.
+Traditionally, that legume is split yellow mung dahl beans.
+These are the only legumes classified as vata-balancing.
+This means that, unlike every other type of beans or lentils, they will not produce intestinal gas.

 Split yellow mung beans also have their husk naturally removed.
-When they are split, the husk, which is very hard to digest and gas producing, naturally falls off.
+When split, the husk, which is very hard to digest and gas-producing, naturally falls off.
 This process naturally renders them much easier to cook, digest, and assimilate.

 The combination of rice and beans has been a staple around the world for 10,000 years, and for good reason.
-You have probably heard the term complete protein, but let’s take a minute to really understand what that means.
+You’ve probably heard the term complete protein, but let’s take a minute to really understand what it means.

-There are 20 amino acids that combine with one another to make the proteins the body needs.
-Ten of them, the body can synthesize on its own.
-The other ten, called essential amino acids, the body does not make, meaning we must get it from our foods.
-Animal proteins are “complete” in that they contain all ten essential amino acids, but plant foods need to be combined to make a complete protein.
+There are 20 amino acids that combine to make the protein we need.
+The body can synthesize 10 on its own.
+The other 10, called essential amino acids, the body does not make, meaning we must get it from food.
+Animal proteins are complete, containing all 10 essential amino acids, but plant foods need to be combined.5

 Rice, like most grains, is very low in the amino acid lysine.
 As a result, if you live on grains alone, you will likely become protein deficient.
-Legumes and lentils, on the other hand, have lots of lysine, but they are generally low in methionine, tryptophan and cystine.
-Fortunately, grains are high in these three amino acids.
+Legumes and lentils, on the other hand, have lots of lysine, but are generally low in methionine, tryptophan, and cystine.
+Fortunately, grains are high in these.

-So the marriage of rice and beans, as found in kitchari, has been providing the ten essential amino acids and making complete proteins for cultures around the world for thousands of years.
-For cultures that have subsisted on a plant-based diet, this marriage is often what allows their diet to be nutritionally sustainable.
+So the marriage of rice and beans, as found in kitchari, has provided the 10 essential amino acids, making complete proteins for cultures around the world for thousands of years.
+For plant-based cultures, this is often what allows their diet to be sustainable.

 Kitchari for Cleansing

-During a cleanse, it is essential to have adequate protein to keep the blood sugar stable and the body burning fat.
+During a cleanse, it’s essential to have adequate protein to keep blood sugar stable and burn fat.

 Here’s the basic equation: